Vietnam.vn - Nền tảng quảng bá Việt Nam

 Đòn bánh tét 'thiêng' trong ngày tết Nam bộ- Ảnh 3.

 Composer Nham Hung (Can Tho city) commented that Southern people have been dynamic and creative in wrapping and eating banh tet, creating a seamless flow for this typical cake of this land.
-For example, in Can Tho, the late artisan Sau Trong created the famous banh tet with mixed purple leaves and green beans, which was once listed as one of the most delicious dishes in Vietnam.
+For example, in Can Tho, the late artisan Sau Trong created the famous banh tet with mixed leaves and purple fillings, which was once listed as one of the most delicious dishes in Vietnam.
 Or artisan Le Thi Be Bay in Con Son created banh tet with red ginseng and banh tet with moringa; people in Tra Vinh and Soc Trang provinces have banh tet with flat green rice...
-"Those innovations make banh tet more familiar, convenient and attractive in modern life while still preserving its traditional features," said Mr. Hung.
+"Those innovations make banh tet more familiar, convenient and attractive in modern life while still maintaining its traditional features," said Mr. Hung.

 Source: https://thanhnien.vn/don-banh-tet-thieng-trong-ngay-tet-nam-bo-185250102210825211.htm